BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the charged BTZ black hole

+From the above metric we calculate the Ruppeiner scalar for all the non-extensive entropy cases in the fixed $(Q)$ ensemble.
+We find that there is a curvature singularity in the Ruppeiner scalar curve \textbf{only for the Kaniadakis entropy case}.
+For all the other entropy cases namely: the Renyi and Barrow entropy cases the Ruppeiner scalar curves remain regular with no singularities therein.
+We have not presented here either the derivation or the final expressions for the Ruppeiner scalar due to their considerable length.
+However obtaining these expressions is fairly straight forward and involves only routine mathematical computations.
+We present a detailed analysis of the Ruppeiner thermodynamic geometry for the Kaniadakis entropy case in the fixed $(Q)$ ensemble as follows:\\

-We see from Fig.\ref{15a} that the GTD scalar, $R_{GTD}$ for the charged rotating BTZ black hole is plotted against the Sharma-Mittal entropy, $S_{SM}$ in the fixed $(\Omega,\Phi)$ ensemble.
-We see that for $l=1, \Omega=0.2$ and $\Phi=0.1$ there are curvature singularities in the GTD scalar curve for both the Sharma-Mittal $(\lambda=0.67 \rho)$ and Bekenstein-Hawking (BH) entropy $(\lambda=\rho)$ cases.
-We find that for $\lambda=0.67 \rho$ there is a curvature singularity observed in the GTD scalar curve at $S_{SM}=12.32$ as depicted by the solid orange curve in the figure.
-For the BH entropy case ($\lambda=\rho$) we find that the GTD scalar has a curvature singularity at $S_{SM}=11.08$ as shown in the figure by the black dashed curve.
-These singularities match exactly with the points of Davies type phase transitions observed in the corresponding heat capacity curve in the fixed $(\Omega,\Phi)$ ensemble.
-There are two additional curvature singularities observed in the figure for both the Sharma-Mittal and BH entropy cases, however it was found that these additional curvature singularities correspond to the points where the heat capacity goes to zero for both the Sharma-Mittal and BH entropy cases in the fixed $(\Omega,\Phi)$ ensemble.\\
+We see from Fig.\ref{20} that the Ruppeiner scalar $R_{rupp}$ is plotted against the Kaniadakis entropy $S_K$ in the fixed $(Q)$ ensemble.
+We see that for $l=1$ and $Q=1$, for the Kaniadakis parameter $K=0.012$ the Ruppeiner scalar curve has a curvature singularity specifically at $S_K = 128.82$, which is depicted by the solid blue curve in the figure.
+The point of singularity here unlike the rotating BTZ black hole is similar to the point of divergence obtained in the corresponding heat capacity curve for the Kaniadakis entropy case in the fixed $(Q)$ ensemble.
+For the $K=0$ case however the Ruppeiner scalar curve is found to be regular everywhere with no curvature singularities as is depicted in the figure by the black dashed curve. \\